-- 1.6.1 After the examiners have reached a decision, every candidate will be notified of the result of his/her examination including marks obtained under the authority of the Academic Registrar. - 1.6.2 A diploma under the Seal of the College shall be subsequently delivered to each candidate who has been awarded a degree.
+- 1.6.1 After the examiners have reached a decision through a meeting of the Board of Examiners for the programme, every candidate will be notified of the result of his/her examination including marks obtained under the authority of the Academic Registrar. - 1.6.2 A diploma under the Seal of the College shall be subsequently delivered to each candidate who has been awarded a Master's degree, Postgraduate Diploma or Postgraduate Certificate.
+A candidate shall only be entitled to receive a diploma in respect of the award for which they are registered at graduation.